 It is also a practice to take off footwear before entering places of worship because they would bring in the dirt to an otherwise cleansed and sanctified environment.

 7. Arranged Mariage System

 The concept of arranged marriage in India traces its origin to as early as the Vedic times.
 For royal families, a ceremony known as the 'Swayambar' would be arranged for the bride.
 Suitable matches from all over the kingdom were invited to either compete in some competition to win over the bride, or the bride would herself choose her ideal husband.
 Even today, the concept of arranged marriage remains a favourite among Indians and is an integral part of 'Indian Traditions'.

 8. Religious Symbols

-The Indian traditions and scriptures contain various signs and symbols which have various meanings.
+The Indian traditions and scriptures contain various signs and symbols which have multiple meanings.
 For example, the usage of the Swastika, in the Indian context, does not point towards Adolf Hitler or Nazism.
 It is the symbol of Lord Ganesha, the remover of obstacles.
 The arms of the Swastika have various meanings.
-They signify the four Vedas, the four constellations, or the four basic aims of human pursuit.
+They signify the four Vedas, the four constellations, or the four primary aims of human pursuit.

 9. Atithi Devo Bhavah

 In India, the saying 'Atithi Devo Bhavah' is also integral.
 It means 'the guest is equivalent to god'.
-It is a Sanskrit verse taken from the Hindu scriptures which later became a part of the 'Code of conduct for Hindu society since the guest has always been of supreme importance in the culture of India.
+It is a Sanskrit verse taken from the Hindu scriptures, which later became a part of the 'Code of conduct for Hindu society since the guest has always been of supreme importance in the Culture of India.